 Who can come to church here?

 Anybody.
 You don’t have to be baptised or confirmed.
 For us, “all” means “unconditionally all” – everyone is welcome.

-There isn’t one.
-Some people dress smartly and others casually.
+No. Some people dress smartly and others casually.
 The important thing is to feel relaxed and comfortable.

 are the first steps?

 You come and visit us at our churches.
 St Paul’s can easily be accessed by wheelchairs and buggies.
 We don’t yet have step-free access at St. Martin’s.
 You’ll be greeted by one of our welcoming team.
 They’ll give you a service booklet and a newsletter, and a hymn book when needed.

-Where do I sit?
+do I sit?